Luuuuuis/PrivateServer/README.md

 + privateserver.premium To start more than one server (Configurable in the config)
 + privateserver.list To get a more detailed list of servers running

+Furthermore, you can give every server owner on their private server any permissions you like.
+Install the same plugin on your spigot server and add permissions in the config.json.
+Easy!
+This enables features like trolling, forcing maps, force starts, etc.

 ### Features:
 + Server starting title